SlithyMatt/x16-xci/README.md

 #### Title Screen File: Optional Keys
 All of these keys are used identically for game levels, so see the [Level Files](#level-files) section.
 However, there is some special handling for two of them:

 * **bitmap** - Filename of the title screen background bitmap, which should be a raw data bitmap file with only 16 indexed colors, and for this screen should be a full 320x240 pixels.
 It should have a raw 24-bit palette file that has the same filename appended with ```.pal```, which in this example would be ```mygame_start.data.pal```.
 If that file is not available, the bitmap will use the default palette, offset 0.
 If the image was exported to raw data by [GIMP](https://www.gimp.org), both of the files should be present.
 See the [Raw Image Files](#raw-image-files) section for more information.
-The bitmap will be converted to X16 format as **TTL_BM.BIN** and loaded directly into the very top of VRAM (0:0000), and the palette (if available) will be stored in 12-bit format at palette offset zero in VRAM (F:1020).
+The bitmap will be converted to X16 format as **TTLBM.BIN** and loaded directly into the very top of VRAM (0:0000), and the palette (if available) will be stored in 12-bit format at palette offset zero in VRAM (F:1020).
 Both will be replaced in VRAM after the title sequence is done and are never longer loaded again during the game.
 * **music** - Filename of the title screen music VGM file.
-It is converted to a more X16-friendly format as **TTL_MUS.BIN** and loaded into bank 1 of banked RAM.
+It is converted to a more X16-friendly format as **TTLMUS.BIN** and loaded into bank 1 of banked RAM.
 It will play in a continous loop until the title sequence ends.
 At that point, it will be replaced with game level data and never loaded again during the game.

 The following keys are handled the same as they are in game levels.
 The title screen can only make use of the default tiles and sprites.
 Any other keys that can be found in game level files will be ignored in title screen files.